Baseflow/GuardedActions/README.md

 # GuardedActions
 A library to improve the error handling, testability and reusability of apps that are using the MVVM pattern.
+More information about these topics and why you should use the GuardedActions library can be found [here](so-why-should-i-use-it).

 The Guarded Actions library comes with a set of providers to support some of the most commonly used of the IoC containers.